MarcusFulbright/Validate/readme.md

 * Sanitize: The process of manipulating data into a known format or type.
 Example: converting `(int) 0` to `(bool) false`

-* Validate: Determine if a value meets expectations, but does _not_ manipulate the value
+* Validate: Determine if a value meets expectations, but do _not_ manipulate the value

-The act of _Validating_ an object means execution a series of Sanitize Rules and Validate rules against the object.
+The act of _Validating_ an object means execution of a series of Sanitize rules and Validate rules against the object.
 > Note: Sanitize Rules always run before Validate Rules

 ## Basic Usage